seanjin97/geekout-2024/docs/docs/advanced/database.md

 # Database

+## Prerequisites

+> 1. Docker.
+I'll not hand hold how to use Docker, so go set it up and figure it out yourselves.
+> 2. Some knowledge of SQL to be able to appreciate what an ORM does.

+## Why use a Database?

 Eh abit useless la api but restart server cannot rmb anything alr.
 Let's now make our Todo app's data persistent.

 When building a REST API server, choosing the right database is crucial to efficiently store and retrieve data.
 There are two main types of databases: relational and non-relational (NoSQL).